 For most car owners, the AC system is a complete mystery.
-You press the button and are met with a refreshing gust of cool air.
+You press the button and are met with a refreshing gust of icy air.

-But what happens behind the scenes is actually fairly intricate and extremely fascinating.
+But what happens behind the scenes is actually quite intricate and exceptionally captivating.

-So, how does an automotive cooling system operate?
+So, how does an automotive cooling system function?

-In this guide, we will examine each of the five principal components of your AC system and how they use refrigerants to cool the exterior air before it reaches the cabin.
+In this guide, we will examine each of the five primary components of your AC system and how they use refrigerants to cool the external air before it reaches the cabin.

 Let’s get going!